 Bauchi Nigeria Travel Guide

 The Emir's Palace, a focal point in the city, symbolizes this enduring heritage.
 Bauchi also holds national significance as the birthplace and final resting place of Sir Abubakar Tafawa Balewa, Nigeria's first Prime Minister.
-These historical layers offer visitors a chance to connect with the deep roots of Nigerian identity.
+These historic layers offer visitors a chance to connect with the deep roots of Nigerian identity.
 Explore its past to improve know its present character.

 Establishment of the Bauchi Emirate during the Fulani Jihad.